martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

  Make sure in the asset panel you have all library selected.
 You should now the **Material Design icon** Library.

- **Note:** Imported libraries do not live inside your project they are only linked to it so you can have a number of projects or a number of people can share one library when updates are made to the library they can then be pushed out to all the projects that used the components and assets.
+ **Note:** Imported libraries do not live inside your project they are only linked to it, so you can have a number of projects or a number of people can share one library when updates are made to the library they can then be pushed out to all the projects that used the components and assets.

  ![](../images/pixel_perfect/top_bar/asset_3.png)